Float Tube & Belly Boat Fishing 101 - Accessories & Equipment

 In shallow water, the only way might be flippers.
 For the duck fins to work, your legs – at least from your knees down – must be pointing down to obtain propulsion.
 On my leg that turns out to be about 20″.
 Which means water depth any less than that may present a problem.
 If you’re face with a big wide mud flat that you want to cross that’s only 15″ deep, it’s always a long kick around the outside.
 And you simply cannot get up and walk across a mud flat with duck fins on.

 With flippers, I’ve crossed flats about 8″ deep.
 It’s very easy to lean back a little and kick with straight legs just below the surface.
-Sure, I could go around with less effort anyway, but I go mainly for the fishing, not the exercise.
+Sure, I could go around with less effort anyway, but let’s be honest… I’m in the water for the fishing, not the exercise.

 In cover, the flipper has other advantages, among which is they are much more weedless than duck fins.
 They are slim and slender, and weeds which may catch on your ankle can be easily removed by pointing your toes and giving a few gentle kicks.
 Try to use duck fins while you kick through an underwater grass bed, or through lily pads, and you’ll discover that there is really no other alternative but a good set of flippers.